leennoah/DMM_Fall2022/calendar.md

   * Low res demo with iphone app
   * Blender: Matching image perspective to scene
   * Superimpose rendered object into scene
-  * Homework: Take an image with your phone of a space and render an image into it.
+  * Homework: 1: Model a pumpkin, Use whatever turoial video you want!
+2: 3D scan something with your phone using an app.
+Any app as long as it is free.
+If your iphone uses lidar technology, take advantage of it and use it for this!!
 ### C2.
 3D scanning continued
   * TBA
   * TBA